Lifesaving Animal Service Contracts

 VIII.
 Organization’s Lifesaving Mission

 It’s a good idea to include language in the contract that explains the goal of securing a live outcome for every healthy and treatable animal, and the organization’s lifesaving philosophy.
-To support this, contracts should contain a page outlining the mission of the organization (to find new homes, reunite lost pets with families, ensure public safety, provide safe sheltering for homeless and abused animals, etc.).
+To support this, contracts should contain a page outlining the mission of the Animal-Services Agency (to find new homes, reunite lost pets with families, ensure public safety, provide safe sheltering for homeless and abused animals, etc.).
 Contracts can also contain language requiring the municipality to comply with the lifesaving mission through adoption of ordinances or policies that proactively support the lifesaving mission.